timdittmann/gnssrefl_jupyter_github/README.md

 ### See Here for shutdown instructions:
 [Jupyter and Docker Shutdown Process](#Shutdown)

-### See here for instructions on how update your docker with most recent changes (most recent update: 4-14-2022)
+### See here for instructions on how update your docker with most recent changes
+(most recent update: April 15 2022)

 [Update to Most Recent Docker Image](#Update Docker)
 ***